 WORLD AMATEUR TEAM CHAMPIONSHIPS 2020

-The Singapore Golf Association (SGA) will host both competitions at Tanah Merah Country Club and Sentosa Golf Club on the same dates as planned, with the Espirito Santo Trophy for women scheduled from October 14-17 and the Eisenhower Trophy for men from October 21-24.
+With the onset of the COVID-19 pandemic, the IGF continued to work with the Singapore Golf Association (SGA) to host both competitions at Tanah Merah Country Club and Sentosa Golf Club on the same dates as planned, with the Espirito Santo Trophy for women scheduled from October 14-17 and the Eisenhower Trophy for men from October 21-24.

-The World Amateur Team Championships, which date back to 1958, are a biennial competition that includes up to 72 countries competing in 72 holes of stroke play competition.
+Dating back to 1958, the World Amateur Team Championships include up to 72 countries competing in 72 holes of stroke play competition.
 Each country fields two or three players with the two lowest scores counting per round.